 Students may request reasonable accommodations as required in Section 504 of the Rehabilitation Act and the Americans with Disabilities Act.
-The student must be registered with the USF Student Accessibility Services and notify SCED in writing a minimum of three (3) days prior to a meeting or hearing.
+The student must be registered with the USF Student Accessibility Services s with Disabilities Services office and notify SCED in writing a minimum of three (3) days prior to a meeting or hearing.